HOW TO APPLY

 - Contact - (509) 493-3323

-Establishes rules and procedures and administrative policies regarding the conduct of business of the Clark County Disability Board in order to ensure compliance with the provisions of RCW 41.26 (Law Enforcement Officers and Fire Fighters Retirement System Act).
+Establishes rules and procedures and administrative policies regarding the conduct of business of the Clark County Disability Board to ensure compliance with provisions of RCW 41.26 (Law Enforcement Officers and Fire Fighters Retirement System Act).

 - Members - Five

 - One from the county legislative body selected by the county legislative body (county councilor)

 - An active or retired firefighter elected by the LEOFF I active or retired firefighters